Do you know how a CD auto-renew policy could force you into a penalty withdrawal?

 - How to Create Passive Income Through a Dividend Income Strategy

 - Withdrawing your money at any time during a CDs term period will result in a penalty.
-Depending on the financial institutions policy the penalty could be as little as not earning the interest on the CD to as high as taking some of the principal (your money) that you started with.
+Depending on the financial institution’s policy the penalty could be as little as not earning interest on the CD.
+Or as high as taking some of the principal (your money) that you started with.

 - In general, you will be notified prior to your CD reaching its maturity date.
 This typically takes place a week or two before the CD reaches its maturity date and will be done via mail, email or both.

-- Once the CD reaches its maturity date you will have a specified number of days to determine what you want to do with the money allocated to the CD.
-Most institutions will provide anywhere from a five to 15 day grace period before automatically renewing the CD for the previous term length.
+- Once the CD reaches its maturity date you will have a specified number of days to determine what you want to do with the money.
+Most institutions will provide anywhere from a five to 15 day grace period before automatically renewing the CD.
+After the grace period the CD will be renewed for the previous term length.

 - Your options for the money assigned to the CD once it matures are; let the CD renew for another term, choose a different term, or withdraw your money and interest and do whatever you want with it.